James B. Nutter Sr.: Philanthropy, preservation and politics

 Some of Nutter non-profit donations include Habitat for Humanity; Mayo Clinic; Kansas City's Children's Mercy Hospital; the Central Library (Kansas City, Missouri), Harry S. Truman Library Institute; Kansas City Central Library; Boy Scouts of America (as a boy he earned the rank of Eagle Scout); Saint Luke's Hospital of Kansas City; Little Sisters of the Poor; and Wayside Waifs animal rescue.

 Named for him are the James B. Nutter Sr. Family Information Commons at Ellis Library on the main campus of his alma mater, the University of Missouri; the James B. Nutter Family Classroom in the Henry W. Bloch School of Management at the University of Missouri-Kansas City, and the Nutter Ivanhoe Neighborhood Center and Park in the urban core of Kansas City.

 Nutter acquired a wide swath of older homes in Kansas City's historic Westport neighborhood and turned them into a collection of eclectic, entrepreneurial office spaces known as Nutterville.
 The formerly drab houses are now painted in bright colors and surrounded by flower beds.
-The work has included the renovation of the historic Nathan Scarritt House at 4038 Baltimore Ave.
+The work has included the renovation of the Reverend Nathan Scarritt Home.

 Nutter's renovation of the 1847 Nathan Scarritt House and his creation of Nutterville earned him a 2004 Annual Recognition Award, in the historic preservation category, from the Jackson County (Mo.)
 Historical Society.

 In 1979, Nutter helped spearhead a successful drive to win approval for a bond issue to replace an aging jail, atop the Jackson County Courthouse in downtown Kansas City, where inmates had to be hosed down to relieve their suffering in the summer heat.

 Nutter's support for racial equality has extended beyond the workings of his mortgage business.
 For example, in 1964 Nutter canvassed his own neighborhood to help pass a city ordinance that made it illegal for shops, hotels and restaurants to refuse service to black patrons.
 His was one of only two predominantly white wards to vote in favor of the ordinance.

 In November 2012, Nutter received the Harold L. Holliday Sr. Civil Rights Award from the NAACP’s Kansas City, Mo.
 Branch.